prayas-energy/Rumi/README.md

    -m/--model_instance_path and -s/--scenario are mandatory arguments, while the others are optional.

-    if demand_sector, energy_service, energy_carrier options are provided, demand
+    if demand_sector, energy_service, energy_carrier options are provided,
-    will be computed only for given demand_sector, energy_service, energy_carrier
+    demand will be computed only for given demand_sector, energy_service, energy_carrier combinations.
-    combinations.
 If these parameters are not given (none of them), then demand will be processed for all demand_sector, energy_service and energy_carrier combinations.

+    if only demand_sector is provided but not energy_service and energy_carrier then complete run performed only for given demand_sector

  Options:
    -m, --model_instance_path TEXT  Path of the model instance root folder